Mulberry Charlotte Russe

 Article by David Marks

 Holly dates back much further than is commonly thought.
-The varieties we have today are descendants from the mid Pliocene era, some 3,000 million years ago.
+The varieties we have today are descendants from the hollies growing over 90 million years ago.
 They originated in Europe and Northern Africa.
 When those areas started to dry out, the laurel forests retreated and the hardier hollies were one of the plants to take their place.

 There are several different types of holly, the commonest being:

 - American Holly (ilex opaca): looking very

 much like English varieties, these tend to grow slightly larger and have

 duller and wider leaves.
 They are native to the United States and their

 - Chinese Holly (ilex cornuta): smaller than most

 hollies, rarely growing beyond 3m / 10ft high.
 They have dense green